Nikhil-NP/Nikhil-NP/README.md

 **Hi 👋, I'm Nikhil**
-A passionate full-stack developer exploring JavaScript, Python, and data-driven applications.
+A passionate developer exploring JavaScript, Python, and data-driven applications.

 🚀 **About Me**